MoiseevDI/pdris-lab1/README.md

-# pdris-lab1
-PDRIS homework 1 by Moiseev David
+React frontend for PDRIS lab 1